inded/Jekyll_modern-blog/_posts/2015-07-01-weekly-updates.markdown

 _1st Feb 2017_

-The meeting was planned because she is a SDMC member of one of the schools we are working at.
-That’s another story that she was not aware that she was one!!
+We had a meeting with the mother of Laxmi (a student in the school we were working at).
+The mother is an SDMC member, however, surprisingly, she wasn't even aware thta she was one.

-She was hesitant to meet because she thought that being an illiterate female she is just not the right person to meet.
-There were lot of navigation problems as she wasn’t able to guide us properly to her home.
-After crossing all the barriers, we finally managed to see her!
+She was hesitant to meet with us because she thought that she is not the right person for us to meet because she was an illiterate female.
+We faced a few navigation issues because she was unable to guide us to her house with ease.
+Eventually, we were able to visit her at her house and have a peaceful discussion.

-Their house was only a small little room, which was her bedroom and her kitchen and her puja room and her dressing.
-Once she met us, she seemed relaxed to talk and opened up quite a bit.
-She appeared to be warm and loving, she even offered us to stay back to have dinner which she was going to make.
+Their house was a small room, which was lovingly, neatly kept, despite  it being used as a bedroom, kitchen and puja room.
+Once she met us, she seemed relaxed, willing to talk, and opened up quite a bit.
+She appeared to be warm and loving, she even asked us to stay back and invited us to have dinner with her and her family.

-She said she did not know that she was a SDMC member.
-But she is ready to go to the meeting if it benefits her kid; she wants her to become a doctor.
-She said that she is worried that her child has to sit on roads to have her food and doesn’t get the milk which she is suppose to get.
+She said she did not know that she was a SDMC member, but she is more than willing to go to the meeting if it benefits her kid.
+She wants Laxmi to become a doctor.
+She said that she is worried that her child has to sit on roads to have her food and that she doesn’t get the milk which she is supposed to get under the Mid-day Meals Scheme.

 <img src='img/weekly_4.jpg'>
 <br>